nRF24/CircuitPython_nRF24L01/README.rst

     sphinx-build -E -W -b html . _build/html

 This will output the documentation to ``docs/_build/html``.
 Open the index.html in your browser to view them.
-It will also (due to -W) error out on any warning like Travis CI does.
+It will also (due to -W) error out on any warning like the Github action, Build CI, does.
 This is a good way to locally verify it will pass.